-Northern Rhodesia (the former name for Zambia) was a British Protectorate before gaining Independence 23.10.1964.
+Northern Rhodesia (the former name for Zambia) was a British Protectorate before gaining Independence on 24.10.1964.
 The territory continued to be treated as a British Protectorate for British nationality purposes during the Federal Rhodesia period in the 1960's.
 You could be eligible for British citizenship if you were:

-- Born in Northern Rhodesia before independence with a UK-born grandparent;
+- Born in Northern Rhodesia before independence with a UK-born paternal grandfather;

 - Born after 1948 and before 1983, with a parent born in Northern Rhodesia and with a UK-born grandparent;

-- Born after 31 Dec 1982, with a parent born in Northern Rhodesia before 1949 and that parent had a parent born in the UK;
+- Born after 31 Dec 1982, with a parent born in Northern Rhodesia or Nyasaland before 1949 and with a UK-born grandparent; OR

 There are hundreds of other ways to qualify.
 As a general rule, if you were born in a country that is different to either parent or any of your grandparents, or you have a connection back to the UK, Ireland or a former British Territory, then you might have a claim.